lukso-network/lsp-smart-contracts/docs/contracts/LSP7DigitalAsset/extensions/LSP7CappedSupply.md

 - [`_LSP17_EXTENSION_PREFIX`](#_lsp17_extension_prefix) + `<bytes4>` (Check [LSP2-ERC725YJSONSchema] for encoding the data key).

 - If no extension is stored, returns the address(0).

+- we do not check that payable bool as in lsp7 standard we will always forward the value to the extension

 <br/>